School Code of Behaviour

 Suspension and Expulsion

- Pupil’s behaviour has had a seriously detrimental effect on the education of other pupils
+• Pupil’s behaviour has had a seriously detrimental effect on the education of other pupils

- The pupil’s continued presence in the school at this time constitutes a threat to safety
+• The pupil’s continued presence in the school at this time constitutes a threat to safety

- The pupil is responsible for serious damage to property
+• The pupil is responsible for serious damage to property

 Fair procedures based on principles of natural justice will be followed when proposing to suspend or expel a pupil.
 Fair procedures have two essential parts:

- the right to be heard
+• the right to be heard

- the right to impartiality
+• the right to impartiality.

-In the event of suspension being implemented a Behaviour Plan will be drawn up with targets/goals agreed by Principal, parents and pupil.
+In the event of suspension being implemented a Behaviour Support Plan will be drawn up, reviewed with targets/goals agreed by Principal/Deputy Principal, parents and pupil.
 Suspension will be for a maximum of 3 school days.
-Where an immediate suspension is considered by the Principal to be warranted for reasons of the safety of the pupil, other pupils, staff or others, a preliminary investigation will be conducted to establish the case for the imposition of the suspension.
+Where an immediate suspension is considered by the Principal/Deputy Principal to be warranted for reasons of the safety of the pupil, other pupils, staff or others, a preliminary investigation will be conducted to establish the case for the imposition of the suspension.
 A formal investigation will take place immediately following suspension.
-When a pupil returns to school after suspension a Contract will be drawn up, outlining clear improvement targets, and will be signed by the pupil, parents and Principal.
-Initially the contract will be reviewed on a weekly basis.

 Gross Misbehaviour